rooseveltframework/roosevelt/README.md

 // isomorphic controller file about.js
 module.exports = (router, app) => {
   router.route('/about').get((req, res) => {
-    // define base model if we're on the server, or inherit the already populated model if we're on the client
-    //
+    let model

+    // do any pre-render server-side stuff here if (router.server) {
+      // populate the model with database queries and other transformations that are exclusive to the server
       // isoRequire allows you to require a file only on the server; it will always return false on the client
       // this makes it possible to share this file with frontend module bundlers without server-exclusive files
       // being included in your bundle
-    let model = router.server ? router.isoRequire('models/global')(req, res) : frontendModel
+      model = router.isoRequire('models/global')(req, res) // get some data common to all pages
-    // the above assumes frontendModel is defined in the layout template before this JS loads on the client

-    // populate the model with database queries and other transformations that are exclusive to the server if (router.server) {
-      model = router.isoRequire('models/sampleData')(model)
-      model.frontendModel = JSON.stringify(model) // package up a version of the model for frontend consumption }
+      // do things you only need to do if it's a server-side render (when serving HTML from the server, not JSON) if (router.serverSideRender(req)) {
+        // do SSR-exclusive things here
+      }
+    }

+    // do any pre-render client-side stuff here if (router.client) {
+      model = window.model // assuming this was fetched from somewhere at some point beforehand }

+    // do any pre-render stuff common to both the backend and frontend here before calling the render method model.content.pageTitle = 'About'

     // if it's an API request (as defined by a request with content-type: 'application/json'), then it will send JSON data
     // if not, it will render HTML router.apiRender(req, res, model) || res.render('about', model)

-    // run client-side exclusive code
     if (router.client) {
-      // define DOM events and do other frontendy things console.log('hello frontend about page')
-    }
+      // do any post-render client-side stuff here (e.g. DOM manipulation) }
   })
 }